Along the Old Burma Road, overland journey to Myanmar

 Transfer to Nyaun U Airport and flight to Yangon.
 City tour of Yangon with its impressive colonial style buildings, the Chinatown area and the Indian quarter.
 You also pay a visit to the famous Scott Market (except Mondays when the Scott Market is closed).

-In the evening you enjoy one of the highlights of this trip - the Shwedagon Pagoda.
+In the evening you enjoy a further highlights of this trip - the Shwedagon Pagoda.
 The golden Stupa of the Shwedagon Pagoda is the 'heart' of Buddhist Myanmar.

 Day 16: YANGON DEPARTURE